HOW TO KEEP YOUR BUNNY OR GUINEA PIG COOL IN THE SUMMER!

 OUTDOOR PETS -

 Place their hutch or run in a shaded area of the garden, being mindful of where the sun will move to next - you may need to keep them in a spot that is permanently shady or keep moving it during the day.
-A large hutch with a run attached is a great option for an outdoor rabbit or guinea pig, as they can escape into the hutch if they want to cool down - make sure the hutch itself is shaded though with a parasol, or tarp as they can get like ovens - check regularly to make sure it isn't too hot!
-Again, give plenty of shade options, pinning a blanket over the run with pegs, or using a run cover or tarp, making it as cool as possible.
-If you are concerned it is too hot for them, only leave them out for a short while, maybe 15-20 minutes in a shaded area, or first thing in the morning / later in the evening when it is cooler and keep them in the cool of the house the rest of the day.
-Wild bunnies keep cool in their burrows when it is hot, so if your bun has a spot they can dig in, you'll probably find they dig a nice hole to lie down in :) You can also provide a litter tray or large plastic box filled with soil for them to do the same in, or move their hutch or run onto a patch of earth.
-You can dampen the soil a little if you like.
-You can also use a battery operated fan outside (this one has good reviews)
+A large hutch with a run attached is a great option for outdoor rabbits or guinea pigs, as they can escape into the hutch if they want to cool down - make sure the hutch itself is shaded though with a parasol, or similar as they can get like ovens - check regularly to make sure it isn't too hot!
+Again, give plenty of shade options, pinning a blanket over the run with pegs, or using a run cover, making it as cool as possible.
+If you are concerned it is too hot for them, only leave them out for a short while, maybe 15-20 minutes in a shaded area, and it is best for them to be out first thing in the morning / later in the evening when it is cooler and then keep them in the cool of the house the rest of the day.
+If your rabbit or guinea pig normally live outdoors, it might be worth considering moving them indoors while it is hot so that you can keep an eye on their temperature.

 SOME ADDITIONAL EQUIPMENT -

-HINTS AND TIPS FOR KEEPING THEM COOL -
+HINTS AND TIPS FOR KEEPING THEM COOL

-KEEP YOUR FUR BABY HYDRATED
+1. KEEP YOUR FUR BABY HYDRATED

-KEEP THEIR FUR SHORT
+2. KEEP THEIR FUR SHORT

 Giving long haired rabbits or guinea pigs a hair cut coming into the summer months will keep them cooler

-SUNCREAM
+3. SUNCREAM

 Rabbits and guinea pigs don't really need sun cream - it is believed even white ones aren't as prone to heat stroke or skin cancer as white cats.
 They are also likely to lick it off, so if you think your pet needs it, consult your vet before using it and do get a pet safe one.
 Shade is really a safer and more effective alternative.